chadstewart/chadstewart/README.md

 ## Check out what I’m working on 🌱

-- TechIsHiring’s open source project, the [TechIsHiring website](https://www.github.com/techishiring/techishiring-website)
+- A TechIsHiring open source project, the [TechIsHiring Job Search Resources](https://www.github.com/techishiring/job-hunt-resources)
 - [The Engineering Sandbox](https://www.github.com/chadstewart/engineering-sandbox), where I've been building an app to explore building and deploying various microservice architectures
-- My [JS Sandbox](https://www.github.com/chadstewart/js-sandbox), where I explore new tools and tech in the js exposystem

 ## Languages and Tools 🛠️